Pearls Daily: Career

 Daily played the title role in Minky Woodcock: The Girl Who Handcuffed Houdini, an immersive theater production which brought the comics of Cynthia von Buhler to life.
 Buhler's character of Minky was visually modeled after Daily.
 Though most of the graphic novel is illustrated, Daily was featured on Cover No. 4 of the first Minky Woodcock comic, and she is the only individual to have portrayed a live-action depiction of the character.
 Daily was interviewed alongside Buhler and Hard Case Crime founder Charles Ardai at New York Comic Con in 2018.

 The success of the first release resulted in a second publication of the series, Minky Woodcock: The Girl Who Electrified Tesla, which also featured Daily on the photographic cover.
 Daily previously worked with Buhler in the interactive Speakeasy Dollhouse show, Ziegfeld's Midnight Frolic.

 Daily was in the cast of the 2020 Hey, It's Me, an Emmy-nominated sci-fi short film which is currently streaming on Dust.

 Daily has played various characters in films since 2008, but ventured behind the camera to supplement her role in front of it as the Director and Producer of Briar, a horror/thriller film surrounding the character of Briar Hughes, a filmmaker with serial killer tendencies played by Daily herself.
 Her husband, cinematographer Arthur Woo, handled the lighting, camera, and coloring for the film.
 Briar was presented as part of the Awesome Con Short Film Festival in 2021 by Astray Productions.
 Briar was selected to appear at international film festivals, including The French Riviera Film Festival and the Coney Island Film Festival, and won awards for "Best Thriller", "Best Experimental Film", "Best Actress" and "Best Cinematography".
 Daily continues her work as a producer, most recently with the release of the film Layers in 2022.

 Of her acting persona, Daily has said "I am here to change your mind about the girl next door.
 Inspired by the great actors of the silver screen, I am here to create characters that are not afraid to get dirty, play dirty and have impact.
 I am the unexpected leading lady".

 Other on-screen appearances include commercials for Pepsi, Olay, Canon, Bergdorf Goodman, and Nat Nast, in addition to modeling spots in such publications as Moped Magazine, The Rev Magazine, Titan Comics, and EM Magazine.

+Daily performed as part of fashion brand Selkie's Spring 2024 Show at the St. Regis New York rooftop ballroom during New York Fashion Week in September 2023.

+Pearls Daily was awarded the title of "Queen of the Striptease 2024" at Teaser Festival in New Orleans.

+Daily played the role of "Jesus" in Tiergarten, a cabaret revue from Andrew Ousley's Death of Classical, part of Carnegie Hall's "Fall of the Weimar Republic: Dancing on the Precipice" program.
+Tiergarten took place on April 17-19, 2024, directed by Ousley and hosted by Kim David Smith, who referred to Daily as one of his "most favorite burlesque performers".